Does Your Golf Course Really Need A PGA Pro?

 “Got rid of ours two years ago, the best thing we ever did, all he did was teach lessons, he was never in the shop!”

-“The time for every club to have a PGA Pro has come and gone, especially for smaller daily fee operations.
+“The time for every golf club to have a PGA Pro has come and gone, especially for smaller daily fee operations.
 We have a former retail girl behind the counter now who is far better at merchandising and selling than our previous professional.
 We let a local pro give lessons on the range, I never even asked if he was a PGA Pro or not.”

 “Our PGA pro, who is also our club manager, is excellent.
 He brings a professional dimension to the club that you simply don’t get from non-PGA people!
-He understand the history and tradition of the game and the club culture we are trying to create”
+He understands the history and tradition of the game and the club culture we are trying to create”

 “I have been in this business almost 40 years and like every other position, I’ve had good Pros and bad ones!
 But I have never not hired a PGA pro.
-Although several courses around me have no PGA personnel, I wouldn’t do it, just out of tradition.
+Although several golf courses around me have no PGA personnel, I wouldn’t do it, just out of tradition.
 But I am not sure the customer really cares?”